ja99/LidarCameraSimUnity/README.md

 - [X] Try multiple simultaneous connections (improved performance from 10 hz to 15hz for the lidar and 25 hz for the camera)
 - [X] Add track tool
 - [X] Add track-follow tool
+- [X] Add models for official Formula Student cones (Thanks to Torsten Hahn)
 - [ ] Try interpreting the uint Array coming from the compute shader as byte Array to get rid of the loop.
 - [ ] Add noise slider for Lidar
-- [ ] Add models for official Formula Student cones
 - [ ] Add rostf state publisher
 - [ ] Add groundspeed sensor publisher
 - [ ] Make this README better